California State Library: Sutro Library

 Sutro Library, located in San Francisco, has a collection of genealogical resources, such as state and local histories, and family histories.
 Apart from genealogical records for California, Sutro has records for all other states, including the U.S. Census from 1790 to 1920 (on microfilm) and materials helpful in tracing genealogy in foreign countries.
 The collection was built upon the donation of Adolph Sutro, and contains many rare books.
 Sutro further emphasizes British studies of science, voyages and travels prior to 1900, Mexican history, and Hebraica.
 The Sutro Library is located on the 5th Floor of the San Francisco State University library building.

+State librarians

+From 1850 to 1861, the Secretary of State of California served as the state librarian in an ex-officio capacity.
+In 1861, a state librarian was hired to assist with the daily operations of the library.
+The state librarian was appointed by the State Library Board of Trustees from 1861 to 1927.
+Since 1927, the state librarian has been appointed by the Governor of California.